tidepool-org/tidepool-org.github.io/_docs/data-model/migrations/migrations.md

 > db.deviceData.update({_schemaVersion: {"$exists":false}},{$set:{_schemaVersion:0}},{multi:true})
 ```

-You should revieve feedback that the update has succeeded similar to the following.
+You should receive feedback that the update has succeeded similar to the following.
 NOTE: you don't always see this feedback, in our deployed environments we run the query listed below to ensure all records are now upgraded.

 ```